 You learn about the flight cancellation at the airport

 The airline is obligated to let you know about the flight cancellation as soon as possible.
-However, if the flight is canceled at the last minute or the airline failed to notify you and you get to the airport despite the cancellation, here's what to do.
+However, if the flight is cancelled at the last minute or the airline failed to notify you and you get to the airport despite the cancellation, here's what to do.

 Ask to be re-routed

 If you’re already at the check-in counter - stay there and ask to be rebooked on the spot.
-Don’t unleash your anger on the agent - it’s not their fault if your flight got canceled, and this is the person that may be in a position to help you.
-In case you just got to the airport and found out your flight is canceled, don’t line up: the rule is first come, first served, so call the airline instead.
+Don’t unleash your anger on the agent - it’s not their fault if your flight got cancelled, and this is the person that may be in a position to help you.
+In case you just got to the airport and found out your flight is cancelled, don’t line up: the rule is first come, first served, so call the airline instead.
 Insist on being re-routed as soon as possible.
 If the airline isn’t capable of providing an alternate flight and you must get to your destination, deal with it later and try booking it yourself via apps like Skyscanner.

 You don't want to be re-routed